 The Chairman should facilitate the effective contribution by non-executive Board members to the work of the Board and ensure constructive relations between executive and non-executive members.

-The Chairman and/or the Vice Chairman must have meetings with the non-executive members, without the presence of the executive members, in order to discuss the performance of the latter as well as other related matters.
+The Chairman or/and the Vice Chairman must have meetings with the non-executive board members, without the presence of the executive members, in order to discuss the performance of the latter as well as other related matters.

-The Board should ensure that an induction program is established for new Board members and that continuing professional development programs are available to other Board members, if this is considered to be required.
+The Board should ensure that an induction program is established for new Board members and that continuing professional development programs are available to other Board members, if this is considered necessary.

 Board members should arrange to receive regular briefings on business developments and changes in the risk profile of the Company.
-They should be also appraised in a timely manner of changes in laws and the market environment.
+They should also be apprised in a timely manner of changes in laws and the market environment.
 Board members should engage frequently with senior executives of the Company, attending regular presentations by heads of sectors and services.